-If your application is fully or partially refused we will write to you with the council's decision.
+If your application is fully or partially refused, we will write to you with our decision.
 You can appeal against this decision.
 A leaflet is available giving information on the appeal process.

 More information can also be found in the frequently asked questions leaflet.